Prepare and Submit Your Manuscript

 More information can be found at https://journals.ieeeauthorcenter.ieee.org/choose-a-publishing-agreement/about-the-ieee-copyright-form/.
 Questions can directed to firstname.lastname@example.org.

 IEEE Author Center

 Author-created PDF preprints must be Xplore compliant in order to be posted.
 IEEE has released a series of digital tools (including IEEE PDF Checker) for authors to check their PDFs for Xplore compliance.
 These tools can be found at the IEEE Author Center.

 Pre-Submission Professional Editing Services Available to IEEE Authors

 IEEE Publishing Operations has partnered with one of our established vendors, SPi Publisher Services, to offer pre-submission professional editing services to IEEE authors.
-Any author who would like assistance with English grammar and usage prior to submitting their manuscript to an IEEE publication for review or during the review process can now go directly to SPi’s website to submit a manuscript for copy editing.
 The SPi copy editors will edit for grammar, usage, organization, and clarity, querying potentially substantive revisions as necessary.
 An author can use the service, at their own expense, as often as desired.
 Cost estimates are available immediately online.
 Edited manuscripts will generally be returned to the author within two weeks of submission.